-Armed with this perspective on Wyoming's growth over the long-, medium-, and short-term, we can make a clearer assessment of the central growth problem facing the state and its residents: the composition of Wyoming's economic activities cannot sustain a high quality of life across all parts of the state.
-Part of this problem can be understood at the state level in terms of the state's overall economic structure, but it is ultimately a problem of local economies across the state that lack local tradable income to sustain their growth and viability.
+Armed with this perspective on Wyoming's growth over the long-, medium-, and short-term, we can make a clearer assessment of the central growth problem facing the state and its residents.
+We find that the current composition of Wyoming's economic activities cannot sustain a high quality of life across all parts of the state.
+Part of this problem can be understood at the state level in terms of the state's overall economic structure, but it is more importantly a problem of local economic resilience across the state as towns and cities have lost key sources of local tradable income, which is critical to sustaining local growth and viability.

-Wyoming's long history of constrained population agglomeration and reliance on energy exports have led to its present-day concentration in fossil fuels.
+Wyoming's long history of constrained population agglomeration and reliance on energy exports have led to its present-day economic concentration.
 This reliance is narrow and vulnerable.
 National and global decarbonization have already shrunk Wyoming's chief source of tradable income and tax revenue and threaten to continue doing so.
-This status quo trajectory poses serious risks of an untenable economic future, characterized by losses of jobs, income, equality of opportunity, and funding for key government services like K-12 education.
+The current growth trajectory poses serious risks of an untenable economic future.
+We find, however, that it is essential not to overgeneralize this problem.
+Differences are substantial across the state in medium- and short-term growth performance and pathways to prosperity will also differ substantially across the state.
+Thus, the Pathways to Prosperity Project, which this report informs, will focus enabling statewide, regional, and local strategies and actions to strengthen growth moving forward.